 Findings: Effects of Cannabis on Spinocerebellar Ataxia

 While research on cannabis’ direct effect on spinocerebellar ataxia is limited, studies have shown that cannabis has neuroprotective effects, suggesting that it could potentially limit the progression of the disease.
 Cannabinoids suppress excitotoxicity, glial activation and oxidative injury that cause the degeneration of the neurons.
-They improve the function of cell’s mitochondria and activation of cellular debris clearance, further encouraging neuron health (More & Choi, 2015) (Garcia-Arencibia, Garcia & Fernandez-Ruiz, 2009) (Lastres-Becker & Fernandez-Ruiz, 2006) (Zeissler, et al., 2013).
+They improve the function of cell’s mitochondria and activation of cellular debris clearance, further encouraging neuron health (Garcia-Arencibia, Garcia & Fernandez-Ruiz, 2009) (Lastres-Becker & Fernandez-Ruiz, 2006) (Zeissler, et al., 2013).
 A major cannabinoid found in cannabis, tetrahydrocannabinol (THC), has been shown to help in the treatment of Parkinson’s disease by preventing free radical damage and encouraging the formation of new mitochondria (Zeissler, et al., 2013).
-Cannabidiol (CBD), another major cannabinoid found in cannabis, has also demonstrated its ability to support the health of neural cells mitochondria, causing the researchers concluded that CBD should be considered as a potential therapeutic option in neurodegenerative disorders (da Silva, et al., 2014) (Zuardi, 2008).
-Cannabinoids have also shown to protect the brain in patients with Alzheimer’s disease by reducing the deleterious effects of amyloid-beta, reduce inflammation, and support the brain’s repair process by enhancing neurogenesis, or the birth of new cells (Campbell & Gowran, 2007).
+Cannabinoids have also shown to protect the brain in patients with Alzheimer’s disease by reducing the deleterious effects of amyloid-beta, reduce inflammation, and support the brain’s repair process by enhancing neurogenesis, or the birth of new cells (Bedse, et al., 2015).

 Cannabis can also help spinocerebellar ataxia patients manage the muscle spasms and pain associated with their disease.
 Medical cannabis has been shown to significantly improve muscle spasticity, both in mice and clinical trials (Borgelt, Franson, Nussbaum & Wang, 2013) (Baker, et al., 2000).
-THC and CBD, through their activation of the CB1 and CB2 cannabinoid receptors, help regulate the excitatory and inhibitory neurotransmitters necessary to curtail spasms (Syed, McKeage & Scott, 2014) (Smith, 2002).
-Their activation of the CB1 and CB2 receptors also helps in the management of pain.
+Cannabinoids, through their interaction with the CB1 and CB2 cannabinoid receptors, help in the management of pain.
 These receptors regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
-Studies reveal that THC and CBD effectively reduce pain associated with some cancer, neuropathy, spasticity, headache, migraines, and other acute pain and chronic pain conditions (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015).
-They are effective against both neuropathic and nociceptive pain, and have shown to help manage pain that had previously proven refractory to other treatments (Boychuck, Goddard, Mauro & Orellana, 2015) (Wallace, et al., 2015) (Lynch & Campbell, 2011).
-One study found that 94% of HIV-positive patients reported an improvement in muscle pain and 90% reported an improvement in nerve pain after cannabis use (Woolridge, et al., 2005).
+Studies reveal that cannabinoids are effective against both neuropathic and nociceptive pain, and have shown to help manage pain that had previously proven refractory to other treatments (Wallace, et al., 2015).

 States That Have Approved Medical Marijuana for Spinocerebellar Ataxia